sanfm/ZeekLogsToCSV/README.md

 ```

 -d option in the zeek-cut tool stands for changing the timestamp to a human-readeble format.
--c option is used for saving the header, but doesn´t save the last line, so it isn´t necesary delete the last line in another step.
+-c option is used for saving the header, but doesn´t save the last line, so it isn´t necesary delete the last line in another step.<br />
 💡 If you don´t want to use zeek-cut (because you don´t have acces to it in your pc or you just don´t want to change the default time stamp format), comment the line above and uncomment the following line in the script in order to remove the last line that has not been removed by not using the -c option to zeek-cut.

 ```